zolrath/wemux/README.md

   For a complete list, type `wemux help` (or `wemux h`)

 ## Multi-Host Capabilities
-  wemux supports specifying a specific session hostname.
-This allows multiple hosts on the same machine to host their own independent wemux sessions with their own clients.
+  wemux supports specifying a specific session hostname via `wemux name
+  <hostname>`.
+This allows multiple hosts on the same machine to host their own
+  independent wemux sessions with their own clients.

   This is not needed for most use cases.